Air Quality Index: Dhaka ranks 3rd worst | The Asian Age Online, Bangladesh

-It had an AQI score of 260 around 8:19am and the air was classified as ‘very unhealthy’.
+It had an AQI score of 208 around 8:14am.
+The air was classified as ‘very unhealthy’.

-Pakistan’s Lahore and Mongolia’s Ulaanbaatar were on top two positions on the list of cities with the worst air with scores of 458 and 269 respectively.
+Mongolia’s Ulaanbaatar and India’s Delhi were on top two positions on the list of cities with worst air with scores of 291 and 267 respectively.

-Everyone may experience more serious health effects when the AQI score is between 201 and 300.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is, and what associated health effects might be a concern for them.